 Why was I shown mercy and grace?
 Because Christ wanted to make an example of me, the worst of the worst, so that you would know his patience and kindness is greater than your worst.
 (My paraphrase of verses 15-16)

 Paul is saying the same thing here that he says in Romans 5:20.
 Where sin abounds, God’s grace superabounds.
-His grace is greater than your sin!
+His grace is greater than your sin.
+His best is better than your worst.

 Grace > sin